-Sampling was conducted purposively toward key stakeholder such as the head of the agricultural agency; head of local government office; head of the industrial and cooperative agency; BP Tangguh representative; board member of member and Yavasan Muhammadiyah, Yayasan Pendidikan Kristen, Yayasan Pendidikan dan Persekolahan Katholik, Other key and Koperasi 7 Bersaudara. respondents involved are public figures; local people from Sebyar, Sumuri, and Irarut ethnic groups who have targeted recipients of the project; local entrepreneurs in meat industry such as trader, butcher, meat seller, local restaurant owner, transportation agent, slaughterhouse, and meat warehouse and storage facility.
+Sampling was conducted purposively toward key stakeholder such as the head of the agricultural agency; head of local government office; head of the industrial and cooperative agency; BP Tangguh representative; board member of Yayasan member and Muhammadiyah, Yayasan Pendidikan Kristen, Yayasan Pendidikan dan Persekolahan Katholik, and Koperasi 7 Bersaudara.
+Other key respondents involved are public figures; local people from Sebyar, Sumuri, and Irarut ethnic groups who have targeted recipients of the project; local entrepreneurs in meat industry such as trader, butcher, meat seller, local restaurant owner, transportation agent, slaughterhouse, and meat warehouse and storage facility.